PabloDiazHernandez/PabloDiazHernandez/README.md

 # 💫 About Me:
-🔭 I’m currently studyin Desarrollo de Aplicaciones Web <br>
+🔭 I’m currently studying Desarrollo de Aplicaciones Web <br>
 👯 I’m looking to collaborate on any projects<br>
 🌱 I’m currently learning Kotlin for Android<br>
 💬 Ask me if i can help you with something <br>